Sunday, February 19, 2012

 concerned about having to train with her.

-Anyway, last week I watched this one martial artist as he kicked, punched and blocked with no focus, acceleration or power in any technique.
-He did do a lot of them while trying to conserve energy, but it was more like a demonstration of aerobic kick boxing classes I've seen at Gold's Gym.
+Anyway,I watched one martial artist as he kicked, punched and blocked with no focus, acceleration or power in any technique.
+He did do a lot of exercies trying to conserve energy, but it was more like a demonstration of aerobic kick boxing classes for overweight housewives that I've seen at Gold's Gym.
 Motion, but no power.
 Don't conserve energy!
-Conserving is for greenies
+Put some power in your technique!

-Several years ago, when I attended my first Juko Kai International Clinic in Florida, I was asked by my Sensei (Dai-Soke Sacharnoski) to demonstrate every empty hand kata I knew.
-This was done in front of 150 to 250 black belts.
-At the end, I probably lost 5 pounds from sweating, but I established a name for myself.
-Many black belts came up afterwards to tell me it was one of the best performances they had seen.
+Many came up afterwards to tell me it was one of the best performances they had seen.
 One black belt (a 7th dan) indicated he had never seen another in his system with so much power.
-Another black belt (a 5th dan) told me that so much power emulated from my technique, that the building actually shook every time I punched or blocked (of course it didn't, but that was the impression).
+Another (a 5th dan) told me that so much power emanated from my technique, that the building actually shook every time I punched or blocked (of course it didn't, but that was the impression).

 Teaching my students to break rocks at the University of Wyoming.
 Rocks